ddordain/rust-server/README.md

 the port is optional, the server will run on port 8080 by default.

-### Create a env file and paste inside the following env var:
+### Create an '.env' file and paste the following env var inside
 ```bash
 RUST_LOG="actix_web=info"
 ```